MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-automation.md

 Platform admins managing large number of clusters often have problems with staging the updates of multiple clusters (for example, upgrading node OS image or Kubernetes versions) in a safe and predictable way.
 To address this challenge, Azure Kubernetes Fleet Manager (Fleet) allows you to orchestrate updates across multiple clusters using update runs.

-Update runs consist of stages, groups, and strategies and can be applied either manually, for one-time updates, or automatically, for ongoing regular updates using autoupgrade profiles.
+Update runs consist of stages, groups, and strategies and can be applied either manually, for one-time updates, or automatically, for ongoing regular updates using auto-upgrade profiles.
 All update runs (manual or automated) honor member cluster maintenance windows.

-This article covers how to use autoupgrade profiles to automatically trigger update runs when new Kubernetes or node image versions are made available.
+This article covers how to use auto-upgrade profiles to automatically trigger update runs when new Kubernetes or node image versions are made available.

 [!INCLUDE [preview features note](./includes/preview/preview-callout.md)]

 ## Prerequisites

-* Read the [conceptual overview of autoupgrade profiles](./concepts-update-orchestration.md#understanding-autoupgrade-profiles-preview), which provides an explanation of configurations referenced in this guide.
+* Read the [conceptual overview of auto-upgrade profiles](./concepts-update-orchestration.md#understanding-auto-upgrade-profiles-preview), which provides an explanation of configurations referenced in this guide.

 * You must have a Fleet resource with one or more member clusters.
 If not, follow the [quickstart][fleet-quickstart] to create a Fleet resource and join Azure Kubernetes Service (AKS) clusters as members.

 * If you wish to use an update strategy you should configure one using the instructions in the [update run how-to article](./update-orchestration.md#create-an-update-run-using-update-strategies).
-You need the update strategy resource identifier to use with an autoupgrade profile.
+You need the update strategy resource identifier to use with an auto-upgrade profile.

 * Set the following environment variables: